 Bringing Injury Claims Against Delivery Companies

 Were you hit by a delivery truck driver in Texas?
 Or were you working as a delivery truck driver when you were injured by a third party?
-Before more time passes, reach out to Hilliard Law and talk to our truck accident attorneys about what happened.
+Before more time passes, contact Hilliard Law and talk to our truck accident attorneys about what happened.
 You may be able to bring a claim against the delivery company for allowing an unfit driver behind the wheel.
-We are a Texas trial firm with a nationwide reputation, so you know that you can count on us for reliable legal counsel when it counts the most.
+We are a Texas trial firm with a nationwide reputation, so you know you can count on us for reliable legal counsel when it counts the most.

-Call (361) 882-1612 to request a no-cost, no-obligation case evaluation about your delivery truck accident.
+Call (866) 927-3420 to request a no-cost, no-obligation case evaluation about your delivery truck accident.